Case

 • be, or is likely to be effective and beneficial in helping her

-• be value for money, which means that the costs of the increased support, are reasonable when comparing the benefits it will give Leifa versus the cost of alternative supports
+• be value for money.
+This means that the costs of the increased support are reasonable when comparing the benefits it will give Leifa against the cost of alternative supports

-When we decide whether we should fund 2:1 ratio of supports for Leila’s community therapy group we think about:
+When we decide whether we should fund 2-to-1 ratio of supports for Leifa’s community therapy group we think about:

-• alternative supports available to help her achieve the same outcome
+• other supports available to help her achieve the same outcome

 • the risks to Leifa and others in the community when managing her behaviours of concern

-If Leifa gives us a new behaviour support plan in the future that shows her behaviours of concern are decreasing and she can monitor and manage her behaviour in the community, she might no longer need a 2:1 ratio of support.
+If Leifa gives us a new behaviour support plan in the future that shows her behaviours of concern are decreasing and she can monitor and manage her behaviour in the community, she might not need a 2-to-1 ratio of support anymore.

 For more information, refer to: